sch3m4/mqtt-ble-tracker/README.md

 ## MQTT Bluetooth Low Energy devices tracker

-Altough this tool was made to reuse RPI/OSMC devices as BLE tracker, it can work on any Linux machine with a Bluetooth device.

-## Description

 This tool can be used as a room presence detector and tracker for BLE devices.

 Every time a BLE beacon is received, it applies a Kalman filter to smooth the RSSI and reduce the noise to make the system more accurate.

+Altough this tool was made to reuse RPI/OSMC devices as BLE tracker, it can work on any Linux machine with a Bluetooth device.

 ## Prerequisites
 - On Debian based machines: